Fun Farm Stay Experience with Horses, Llamas, Cattle & Chickens!

-Q: Will my dogs be safely separated from the livestock?
+Q: Will my dogs be safely separated from the other animals?

 A: WE LOVE ANIMALS SO THEIR SAFETY IS A TOP PRIORITY TO US!!!
-The horses, llamas, and chickens are safely separated in a 7-acre pasture on the east side of the property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the horse/llama area.
+Our horses, llamas, cattle and chickens are safely separated in a 7-acre pasture on the east side of the 60-acre property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the horse/ llama/ cattle/ chicken area.

 Our fencing is more secure than most rural neighbors who fence livestock typically with 3-strand wire.
-Our chickens live in a predator-proof coop and run (fencing goes underground) so we are confident your dogs won't get to them as long as you don't open any of the chicken doors.
+Our chickens also have a predator-proof coop and run (fencing goes underground) so we haven't lost any to dogs or predators.